GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

   size][7].
 - The image must be in PNG format.
 - The image should work well on both light and dark backgrounds.

-Since Chrome 15, the image that you provide is dynamically resized in the New Tab page.
-Its size is determined by the overall browser window size.

 <div class="aside aside--note"><b>Note</b>: To make sure your icon looks good, preview your extension's listing in the Chrome Web Store.
 If you're working on an installable web app, you also need to view your icon in the New Tab page.
 To do so, you can <a href="https://developers.google.com/chrome/apps/docs/developers_guide#installing">load the unpacked app</a>, bring up the New Tab page, and then look at the icon against a variety of backgrounds by applying a few <a href="https://tools.google.com/chrome/intl/en/themes/">themes</a>.</div>